open-accelerators/mercury-framework/README.md

 ## Examples

-You can find a set of demo integrations in the [examples](./examples) folder:
+You can find a set of demo integrations in the [mercury-framework-examples](https://github.com/open-accelerators/mercury-framework-examples) repository:

 * Customer Credit Rating
 * Party Routing Profile